canmom/canmom.github.io/fiction/undefinedbehaviour.md

 And I mean, you know how much has happened since.
 The AI crash.
 All the mad shit with the government.
 The second pandemic.
 I don't... like, I don't want to talk about that.
 I was so tired.
 Let's... please, let's just stay on the game.

 At some point in all that geopolitical chaos, the game got covered by one of those Youtube video essay people.
-I believe she titled it, 'the insane MMORPG whose writer DISAPPEARED', and it wasn't even an MMO!
-We wanted it to be, at one point, but it was just not feasible with a team of this size.
-One of the only times we thought about scope.
+I believe she titled it, 'the insane MMORPG whose writer DISAPPEARED', which bugged me because it wasn't an MMO but whatever! (...we'd have made in an MMO if we could.)

 Still, it was nice that someone remembered it.
 I can't really say that about any of my other games.
 I got in touch with the girl that made the video, another trans girl, went by Rose Reviews.
 We talked on Discord now and again, but at some point, we drifted, one or other of us got cold feet, we stopped messaging as much.